 Nele Foundation began its journey in August 2000 to provide residential care amidst a loving and secure environment, for destitute children.
-The foundation runs 8 centres - 5 in Bengaluru and 3 others in Mysuru, Tumakuru, and Shivamogga respectively.
-The foundation has changed the lives of over 260 children through the work done at these centres.
+The foundation runs 8 centres - 4 in Bengaluru, 2 in Mysuru, 1 in Tumkur, and 1 in Shivamogga respectively.
+The foundation has changed the lives of over 2000 children through the work done at these centres.

 Facilities provided to the children at Nele include: